dlstreamer/edge-ai-extension/README.md

 # Getting Started

-The OpenVINO™ DL Streamer - Edge AI Extension module can run as a standalone microservice or as a module within an Azure Video Analyzer graph.
+The Intel® DL Streamer – Edge AI Extension Module can run as a standalone microservice or as a module within an Azure Video Analyzer graph.
 For more information on deploying the module as part of a Azure Video Analyzer graph please see [Configuring the AI Extension Module for Azure Video Analyzer](#configuring-the-ai-extension-module-for-live-video-analytics) and refer to the [Azure Video Analyzer documentation](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-docs/overview).
 The following instructions demonstrate building and running the microservice and test client outside of Azure Video Analyzer.

 ## Building the Edge AI Extension Module Image